 Overwhelmingly, however, the reason that Money Tree Fundraising doesn’t operate in this way is because this approach ignores how high-value fundraising works:

 - no fundraising is about a quick win but major giving in particular is about building relationships with donors in order to build a sustainable income-generating future for organisations

 - We know that if we put a commission basis into our legally-required solicitation then almost all donors would say no – so a lose-lose

 - Our fundraising efforts reap rewards a long way into the future – it can take 12 months to hear from a trust we applied to, three years for a major donor to be ready to make that commitment.
 How would we monitor that?

 - we all need to work together for success – trustees, staff, freelancers, consultants, suppliers.
 To put all of the pressure on one part of this group is as unfair as to offer a financial reward to just one part of this group.

-I know an inexperienced fundraiser who has taken a commission-only trust fundraising job because s/he has been unable to get salaried work in the same role.
-There are reasons for this lack of paid work – s/he has no experience and yet is looking for a role that is not entry-level, s/he has no track record and therefore cannot prove that s/he knows what s/he is doing, s/he was desperate for work and was coming across as such.
+I know an inexperienced fundraiser who has taken a commission-only trust fundraising job because they have been unable to get salaried work in the same role.
+There are reasons for this lack of paid work – they have no experience and yet are looking for a role that is not entry-level, they have no track record and therefore cannot prove that they know what they are doing, they were desperate for work and was coming across as such.
 The contract included lots of non-fundraising activity around the development of the service: work that was done entirely for free as the only payment was commission for the fundraising income.
 This fundraiser is now trapped: working long hours in a job without a lot of reward that in essentially unpaid labour for those aspects that cannot earn commission, not gaining experience and track record and without supervision, mentoring, training or support – so no way to get better and move on to a salaried role.